-- 2. (i) THAT: the Memorandum of Association of the Company be and is hereby amended by the deletion of clause 3(ii) in its entirety and the substitution therefor of the following new clause 3(ii): and that the Bye Laws of the Association in so far as they refer to Provincial Councils and County Boards be amended accordingly - 3(ii) ensure that no discrimination whether on grounds of racial, religious, political or gender based or any other kind of discrimination be allowed in Athletics, and to take all practicable measures to prevent such discrimination; - (ii) THAT: clause 3(v) of the Memorandum of Association of the Company be amended to read "strive to ensure that for all elected positions in the Association, including the Board, there shall be no discrimination on the grounds of race, religion, politics, gender or any other discrimination. - (iii) THAT: the Memorandum of Association of the Company be and is hereby amended by the addition thereto of the following new clauses 3(vi) and 3(vii) be and are hereby renumbered accordingly. - 3(vi) commit the Association to the promotion of gender equality throughout all levels of the organisation; - 3(vii) commit the Association to organising its activities in accordance with the principles of good corporate governance at all times;
+- 2. (i) THAT: the Memorandum of Association of the Company be and is hereby amended by the deletion of clause 3(ii) in its entirety and the substitution therefor of the following new clause 3(ii): and that the Bye Laws of the Association in so far as they refer to Provincial Councils and County Boards be amended accordingly - 3(ii) ensure that no discrimination whether on grounds of racial, religious, political or gender based or any other kind of discrimination be allowed in Athletics, and to take all practicable measures to prevent such discrimination; - (ii) THAT: the reference in clause 3(v) of the Memorandum of Association of the Company to "sex" in line 3 be and is hereby deleted in its entirety and replaced by "gender". - (iii) THAT: the Memorandum of Association of the Company be and is hereby amended by the addition thereto of the following new clauses 3(vi) and 3(vii) be and are hereby renumbered accordingly. - 3(vi) commit the Association to the promotion of gender equality throughout all levels of the organisation; - 3(vii) commit the Association to organising its activities in accordance with the principles of good corporate governance at all times;